MySQL Community Member of the Year Award Musings

 I have only listed non-technical ways to win the award, and only what I could think of.
 The sky is the limit!

-6 comments on “MySQL Community Member of the Year Award Musings”
+6 Responses to “MySQL Community Member of the Year Award Musings”